 Elevators Are Not the Villain — Blogs

 But even stalwart defenders of urbanism sometimes draw a distinction between low-rise walk-up urbanism (good) and elevators (bad).
 Their argument runs something like this: in elevators, you touch surfaces that other people touch (elevator buttons), which in turn might spread their infections to you.
-On the other hand, it is arguable that this risk a) is no significant than the risk from passing another person walking down stairs or (b) can be eliminated by vigorous hand-washing one leaves an elevator.
+On the other hand, it is arguable that this risk a) is no more significant than the risk from passing another person walking down stairs or (b) can be eliminated by vigorous hand-washing after one leaves an elevator.
 (For more detailed discussion from a medical point of view see here.)

 This argument made me curious about a related question: do neighborhoods with lots of elevators have more infections than neighborhoods with lots of walk-ups?
 We do have some data, although it is hardly flawless.
 New York City has data on the housing stock in various community districts, and has data on COVID-19 infections in various zip codes.
-Although districts and zip codes are not identical, they still overlap to some extent.
+Although community districts and zip codes are not identical, they still overlap to some extent.

 The most heavily infected urban neighborhoods, with over 3,000 infections per 100,000 people, are in the northeast Bronx (Community districts 10, 11 and 12, which mostly overlap with zip codes 10465, 10461, and 10469), northwest central Queens (Community districts 3 and 4, which mostly overlap with zip codes 11368, 11369, 11370, and 11373), and southeastern Queens (Community district 13, which includes parts of zip codes 11412, 11428, and 11429).
 These are generally not the city’s highest-poverty areas; two of the six have poverty rates below the citywide average, and even the poorest has a 25.6 percent poverty rate by the city’s definition, below the 30–35 percent rates prevalent in the South Bronx.